Career Insights: How Much Do Clinical Psychologists Make?

 What do clinical psychologists do?

-This process usually begins with an evaluation where the provider takes stock of where their client is at and what challenges they may be facing, after which they’ll devise a unique treatment plan that’s right for the particular individual.
+The psychological treatment process usually begins with an evaluation where the psychologist takes stock of where their client is at and what challenges they may be facing, after which they’ll devise a unique treatment plan that’s right for the particular individual.

 Rawpixel

 A clinical psychologist must complete several years of education and training before they can be licensed to practice in their home state.
-Their training usually begins with a traditional four-year degree.
+Their psychology training usually begins with a traditional four-year degree.
 Next, they must choose a specialty or elect to study general clinical psychology, and then they’ll begin an additional four to seven years of training to earn their doctorate.
+Typically, the licensing authority of the psychologist’s home state needs to review documentation proving that all requirements have been fulfilled before proceeding with psychology licensure.
+If the individual has met the criteria, they may then be licensed to practice.

 As stated above, there are two different types of degrees that a clinical psychologist might get to start their career.
 A clinical psychologist who wants to specialize in science and research might earn a Ph.D.
 A clinical psychologist who wants to specialize in clinical work will likely get a Psy.D.